EternalAzure/RTS-Demo-1.0/README.md

   [SoldierController](Scripts/SoldierController.cs)

   <p>
-   UnitSelection retrieves UnitController from selected soldier and sets it active.
+   UnitSelection retrieves UnitController from a selected soldier and sets it active. </br>
    Active UnitControllers hold list of soldiers in the unit.
-They listen to mouse clicks, calculate and convey new relative positions to SoldierControllers.
+They listen to mouse clicks, </br>
+   calculate and convey new relative positions to SoldierControllers.
   </p>
 </details>